 I use rice washings as my fertilizer.

-I invested my money on these, because I know I will undoubtedly benefit the bearings a hundredfold.
+I invested my money in these because I know I will benefit the bearings a hundredfold.

 I regard myself lucky because our students are continuing to study with us.
 I am earnestly grateful for this.